dxb-aslam/frappe_installation/README.md

 ### Conclusion

 You have now successfully installed all the necessary components to set up Frappe on your system.
 You can proceed with creating a new Frappe site or configuring your development environment as needed.

----

-This documentation provides a complete guide for installing Frappe along with all necessary dependencies.
-You can append this to the previous steps in your GitHub repository documentation.